Most of Japan is warm and sunny in April, making it the perfect time to enjoy cherry blossoms.

 1. Kyoto: Best Place to See Cherry Blossoms

-It perfect blend of nature and tradition.
+It is a perfect blend of nature and tradition.
 Stroll under blooms near ancient buildings to feel the true vibe of Japan.

 To experience something special and local, we'll take you to see the annual Miyako Odori dance (performed each April by famous geisha and maiko), ride a wooden boat to glide along rivers lined with cherry blossoms, or enjoy a nighttime traditional music performance under illuminated cherry trees at Heian Shrine.